-The true story of two Victorian poets and lovers, who lived and wrote under the pseudonym, Michael Field.
-This podcast opera combines the journals, poetry and letters of Katherine Bradley and Edith Cooper with an original score by Tom Floyd, and explores the sensual, fantastical and witty world of Michael Field, and his struggle with Victorian patriarchy.
+Veritable Michael tells the true story of Katherine Bradley and Edith Cooper — two Victorian poets who lived, loved and wrote under the pseudonym, Michael Field.
+This podcast opera combines the journals, poetry and letters of Katherine and Edith with an original score by Tom Floyd, exploring the fantastical, witty and queer world of Michael Field.

 Support Veritable Michael

 Shadow Opera needs your help to tell Michael’s story and has launched a fundraising campaign.

 At least 80% of funds raised will go directly to the singers, instrumentalists and creatives making Veritable Michael— the more funds raised, the more work we will create for these freelancers.
 The arts currently face huge uncertainty and any support you can give, financial or otherwise, is greatly appreciated!